DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * you have some type of settled status in the UK – for example, through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain)

+* you are an Irish citizen

 ## Teacher training fees

 As a non-UK candidate, you can expect to pay between £9,250 and about £36,000 to train to teach in England – fees vary between training providers.
 You’ll also have to cover your living costs.
 Most non-UK candidates will not be eligible for financial support to help with fees.

-However, depending on your immigration status, you may get a reduction in your fees to the rate paid by UK applicants (set at a maximum of £9,250).
+However, if you are an Irish citizen or have settled status, you may get a reduction in your fees to the rate paid by UK applicants (set at a maximum of £9,250).
 If you are eligible, this fee will be the same for all courses offered by accredited training providers.
-You may also be eligible for student finance.
+You may also be eligible for [student finance](#student-finance).

 You can apply for a [salaried teacher training course](/funding-and-support/salaried-teacher-training).
 On this type of course, you will not pay a fee, and you can earn money while you train in a school.
 However, these courses are limited in number and very competitive.